 The first track 'Stood Still' shows the Blues and Jazz roots, rather than sat in front of a laptop this song should be placed in a smoky French bar with a nice of glass of something as smooth as the vocals......'She Crazy' is a more traditional singer songwriter style song, very acoustic guitar driven, but with those jazzy elements still sneaking in via the piano.
 'Snap and Crackle' pops up as the final track again displays similar leaning perhaps showing the strength of the voice a bit more.
 Overall a good set of songs for a debut EP as it shows there is a lot of breadth to this new artist.....while there are some strong influences showing this EP shows an act capable of producing very good original tunes too... ” Jon Cooper - www.musictrespass.com

 join the mailing list

-Emily’s broad slate of influences - including Gomez, Turin Brakes, Reef, John Martyn and Joan Armatrading - makes the pigeon-holing of Emily Browne's music an exercise fraught with the risk of misunderstanding.
-That said, while her work can be placed into a broader female vocal category alongside such contemporary singers as Lianne La Havas and Anna Calvi, Emily's voice itself carries more than a suspicion of classic British female singers like Sandy Denny.
+Emily’s has a very broad slate of influences - including Gomez, Turin Brakes, John Martyn, Joan Armatrading and Suzanne Vega .
+Emily's voice itself carries more than a suspicion of classic British female singers like Sandy Denny.

-Her musical style is an eclectic mix of Funk, Rock, Jazz and Folk and combines with her very distinct voice to create a heady musical cocktail indeed!
+Her musical style is an eclectic mix of Funk, Rock, Roots and Folk and combines with her very distinct voice to create a heady musical cocktail indeed!